-There are things you can do to keep your people around—pay them more, promote a vibrant corporate culture, so on and so forth—but ultimately, you can’t beat inevitability.
+There are things you can do to improve talent and leadership pipeline and keep your people around—pay them more, promote a vibrant corporate culture, so on and so forth—but ultimately, you can’t beat inevitability.

 In some cases, employee departures are inevitable.
 Some retire; others move away, yet others find dream jobs elsewhere and leap at those opportunities.
 Your business cannot alter these fundamental truths of talent management.

 What you, as an HR professional, can do, though, is develop a leadership management pipeline that is consistently planning for turnover and growth.
 Indeed, by taking a holistic approach to your talent management pipeline, you will not only be able to attract the best new hires, but you will also be able to develop the talent you already have, into the leaders and managers of the future.

 We mentioned above that, by making your people feel more valued, you can reduce employee turnover at your company.
 Believe it or not, this idea of creating a great corporate culture connects to your company’s ability to attract new employees or to fill vacated positions rapidly with people who are already in your talent pipeline.
 One of the keys to creating a great corporate culture, meanwhile, is to establish a robust talent and leadership pipeline.

 To understand how an effective talent and leadership pipeline works, let’s take a look at the average lifecycle of an employee at your company—from the day you hire them to their final day with your company.
 We’ve outlined the core stages of this lifecycle below, as well as how smart talent management tactics can be beneficial in each stage.